checkboxsurvey/checkbox/README.md

 ## 💡 Use Cases
 These are the most common end-user use cases for Checkbox:
-- Enterprise Custer Experience (CX) Platform
+- Enterprise Customer Experience (CX) Platform
 - Survey Software
 - Employee Feedback
 - Product Feedback